phlong3105/mon/handbook/image_enhancement/zero_dce.md

 ## Method
 <div align="center">
     <img width="800" src="data/zero_dce_framework.png"><br/>
     <p align="justify">The pipeline of our method. (a) The framework of Zero-DCE.
 A DCE-Net is devised to estimate a set of best-fitting Light-Enhancement curves (LE-curves: LE(I(x);α)=I(x)+αI(x)(1-I(x))) to iteratively enhance a given input image. (b, c) LE-curves with different adjustment parameters α and numbers of iteration n.
 In (c), α1, α2, and α3 are equal to -1 while n is equal to 4.
-In each subfigure, the horizontal axis represents the input pixel values while the vertical axis represents the output pixel values.</p>
+In each sub-figure, the horizontal axis represents the input pixel values while the vertical axis represents the output pixel values.</p>
 </div>